 What Should Veterans with Sleep Apnea Do About the New Ratings?

 If you have sleep apnea that you think began in or is related to your military service, file your claim for service connection NOW if you haven’t already.

 For disabilities that were service-connected before a change in ratings policy, VA is not allowed to reduce a rating based on the policy change.
-If you file a claim for service connection, and it’s later granted, it should be effective the date of your claim in most cases.
+If you file a claim for service connection, and the claim is later granted, it should be effective the date of your original claim in most cases.
 Then for the time period beginning when the rating policy changes, VA has to rate your disability under either the old or new version of the ratings—whichever gives you the most money.